GiGurra/fl/README.md

 ⚠️ Fluffy-lang is currently in early development.
 The syntax and features are subject to change.

+First experimental compiler to be written in Go, then maybe later in Fluffy-lang itself.

 ## Contributing

 We welcome contributions!
 Please read our [contributing guidelines](CONTRIBUTING.md) before submitting pull requests.